NWUzhouwei/NWUzhouwei.github.io/_pages/projects.md

 - IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Visualization and Computer Graphics (TVCG)
+- IEEE Transactions on Biomedical Engineering (TBME)
 - IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 - IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems（TCAD）
 - IEEE Transactions on Consumer Electronics （TCE）
 - IEEE Internet of Things Journal (IoT)
 - Knowledge-Based Systems （KBS）
 - Expert Systems with Applications（ESWA）
+- Optics and Lasers in Engineering (OLEN)
 - International Journal for Light and Electron Optics（Optik）
 - Scientific Reports （SR）
 - Journal of Electromagnetic Waves and Applications（TEWA）